yosgi/yosgi.github.io/content/en/post/A-Practical-Attempt-at-MCP-as-Code-Lessons-from-a-Digital-Twin-System.md

 But the real issue appears even earlier.

+For example, in some scenes there may be

+**over ten thousand buildings**

+Simply passing the list of building IDs to an LLM already consumes enough tokens to severely pressure the context window—before any attributes or business logic are involved.

 This leads to a hard constraint:

+Any architecture that relies on pushing “complete scene data” into the LLM context and then asking the model to reason over it does not scale.

 Even aggressive trimming or summarization only delays the problem.